MicrosoftDocs/quantum-docs/articles/optimization-overview-key-concepts.md

 uid: microsoft.quantum.optimization.concepts.overview.key-concepts
 ---

-# Basic concepts for optimization
+# Key concepts for optimization

 To understand optimization problems, you first need to learn some basic terms and concepts.